ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/callingconventions-design.md

     _Expected result: 3_

 ### To Run Our Test Cases
 This PR includes a new command in `package.json` - `npm run test-callconv`.
-This will run our test suite located at `tests/callingconventions.test.ts`.
+This will run our test suite located at `tests/ callingconventions.test.ts`.
 The most interesting use cases are default values that are defined via expressions: functions such as `def test(x : int = 3 + 4)` can now use `x` which will be defined as 7.

 ## Changes

 ### AST

 - Parameter must hold an optional defaultValue of type Expr.
 This field will be undefined if the parameter doesn't have a default value, and will hold the parsed expression otherwise.

 ### IR

 - During lowering from AST to IR, all calls that do not redefine default values will have the default values added to their argument list.
 Therefore, a Parameter now doesn’t need to hold any default values/arguments.
 We restore the Parameter to its original state, without holding any Expr.

 ### Built-in Libraries

 We do not require any new library functionality - this feature only impacts function/method definitions and calls.

 ## Functions, Datatypes, New Files

 ### Changes in Parser

-- `traverseParameters` is expanded to parse default values, and to throw a parse error if parameters without a default value is defined after parameters with default values (for example, `def test(x : int = 5, y : int` will throw an error.)
+- `traverseParameters` is expanded to parse default values, and to throw a parse error if parameters without a default value is defined after parameters with default values (for example, `def test(x : int = 5, y : int)` will throw an error.)

 ### Changes in Type Checking

 - `GlobalTypeEnv` is extended so that functions and classes hold the number of required parameters, and `augmentTEnv` is extended to add this information.
 Without this information, we cannot distinguish between a required and optional parameter in the `GlobalTypeEnv`, and typechecking must ensure that all required parameters are called.

 - All default value exprs are typechecked as valid exprs and matching the type of the parameter.

 - Method and function calls are typechecked to ensure they call all required arguments, but are allowed to not define optional arguments.

+- If default arguments are passed they are also typechecked similar to non default arguments.

 ### Changes in Lowering